kubernetes/enhancements/keps/sig-api-machinery/1886-jsonpath/README.md

 * Backward compatibility if possible, enhanced JSONPath aims be a super-set to original one
 * Sufficient examples in documentation
 * UnitTest coverage on enhanced syntax
-* Provide a in-code-flag to enable or disable enhanced items
+* Provide a in-code-flag to enable or disable enhanced items which may have security risks
   * Server-side: If an enhancement has security risk.
 It should be disabled by default.
   (eg: support regular expression filters on server side may cause a DoS attack)
-  * Client-side: Enable as much as enhancement by default if possible
+  * Client-side: Enable all enhancements if possible
-* Investigate all usage on server side to avoid security problem
+* Review all usage on server side to avoid security problem

 ## Proposal